frialey63/guide-to-sql/README.md

 # guide-to-sql
-LAN Times Guide to SQL
+The Sample database from "LAN Times Guide to SQL".